 In WordPress, updates and new features are more than welcome, so you need to make sure that each of your third-party services and vendors implements GDPR best practices as well.

-For example, in with our Divi Areas Pro plugin, we’ve included a GDPR-compliant usage tracking for all Areas!
+For example, in our Divi Areas Pro plugin, we’ve included a GDPR-compliant usage tracking for all Areas!

 List each of your plugins that collect consent and user data and plugins that track users’ behaviour on your site.